jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * "rel" -- The link relation type is set to the "geo" string.
 The "geo" link relation type is new and will be registered in the IANA Link Relations Registry (see (#link_relations_registry)).
 * "href" -- The target URI is set to the HTTPS URL of the geofeed file for an IP network.
-* "type" -- Given that the geofeed data is mostly intended for use by automated/scripted processes, it is RECOMMENDED that server operators set a media type for the target URI in a Geofeed link object.
-See (#media_type_for_a_geofeed_link) for acceptable "type" values.
+* "type" -- See (#media_type_for_a_geofeed_link) for acceptable "type" values.

 There MAY be zero or more Geofeed link objects in the "links" array of an IP Network object.
-Zero connotes that including a Geofeed link object is OPTIONAL.
 Further, more than one Geofeed link object is allowed in case a geofeed file target needs to be represented in multiple formats and/or languages.

 ## Media Type for a Geofeed Link {#media_type_for_a_geofeed_link}